seismology-RUB/PyLoT/README.md

 PyLoT has been tested on Mac OSX (10.11), Debian Linux 8 and on Windows 10/11.

+## Example Dataset
+An example dataset with waveform data, metadata and automatic picks in the obspy-dmt dataset format for testing the teleseismic picking can be found at https://zenodo.org/doi/10.5281/zenodo.13759803

 ## Release notes

 #### Features: